mpdf/mpdf.github.io/what-else-can-i-do/lists.md

 List bullets (`type = disc, circle `or` square`) are drawn rather than using font glyphs (from mPDF >= v6.0), for better consistency.

-For maximum backwards comaptibility with older versions of mPDF, change the following
+For maximum backwards compatibility with older versions of mPDF, change the following
 <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">configuration variables</a>:

 <table class="table">